gpfister/gp-nrf-ble-blinky/README.md

 ## About

-This firmware allow to control the leds on the nRF52840 development kit using a BLE service (`826c9400-8f2f-4dc5-8319-d07b584cf83e`) which exposes two writable characteristics:
+This firmware allow to control the leds on the nRF52840 development kit using a BLE service (`826c9400-8f2f-4dc5-8319-d07b584cf83e`) which exposes 3
+characteristics:
-- `04df2644-e6b8-4541-8a7f-cecf67f365fe` to set the time interval from 0 to 65535ms (2 bytes) between each led changes.
+- `04df2644-e6b8-4541-8a7f-cecf67f365fe` (writable) to set the time interval from 0 to 65535ms (2 bytes) between each led changes.
-- `7656d6e9-46da-425a-8c9e-4fa2becdf619` to set the leds on/off toggling
+- `7656d6e9-46da-425a-8c9e-4fa2becdf619` (writable) to set the leds on/off
-  sequence.
+  toggling sequence.
 The sequence is compose of 8 bytes, on for each of the led (from 0 to 3) which would be turned on/off after waiting for the time interval.
+- `24b35ad0-d0f0-4811-bdfb-16d4451a514f` (readable) to inform about the leds status.

 It only changes the state of one led each time.